ntars420/EcoScreen-Studio/README.md

 ## 5.Future Directions
+Considering the innovation of the scheme, theoretical printing quality and other aspects, we decided to choose the direction of Dissolvable Structure Printing for deepening.

-Short-term goal: Conduct tests in fablab to verify the feasibility of the materials
+Short-term goal: Conduct tests in fablab to verify the feasibility of the materials.

-Long-term goal: Collaborate with designers in the fashion field to create practical products
+Long-term goal: Collaborate with designers in the fashion field to create practical products.